mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 # Editing a CNAME

-1. In the left pane, click **CNAMEs**.
+1. In the left pane, click **Traffic Management**.
-2. Click the CNAME you want to edit.
+2. Click the edge hostname you want to edit.
    <br><U>OR </u></br>
-   Click the **Actions** drop-down list for the CNAME you want to edit, and then select **Edit**.<br>
+   Click the **Actions** drop-down list for the edge hostname you want to edit, and then select **Edit**.<br>
 3. At the top right of the form, click the **Edit** button.

 <p align=center><img src="/docs/resources/images/Edit CNAME - Edit Button.png" alt="edit cname button" width="900"></p>

-Controls appear for creating, editing, and deleting client zone rules and changing advanced settings for the selected CNAME.
+Controls appear for creating, editing, and deleting client zone rules and changing advanced settings for the selected edge hostname.
 For more information, refer to the topics below.

 ## Creating Client Zone Rules